coffeescriptnext/vurse/README.md

 ### Setup

-The easiest way to set up a local development environment for Snippety is via:
+The easiest way to set up a local development environment for Vurse is via:

     $ bin/setup